openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ## <a name="download-models"></a> Step 1: Download the Models

-For Your inference task You need to have a specific model.
+For inference task you need to have a specific model.
 Below are presented model type examples:

 - Classification (AlexNet, GoogleNet, SqueezeNet, others): Detects one type of element in an image
 - Object Detection (SSD, YOLO): Draws bounding boxes around multiple types of objects in an image